freedelta/SublimeText-LightGrayTheme/README.md

 # SublimeText-LightGrayTheme
-A Sublime Text theme with warm light gray background
+A Sublime Text theme with warm light gray background easy on the eyes